ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ![](~@imageBase/images/data_tabs_document.png)

+:::tip Metadata standard: Dublin Core

 For documents, NADA makes use of the Dublin Core metadata standard, augmented with a few elements inspired by the MARC21 standard.

-:::tip Note
 The documentation of the Dublin Core metadata standard (as implemented in NADA for documenting publications) is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#tag/Documents.
 A Schema Guide is also available, which provides more detailed information on the structure, content, and use of the metadata standards and schemas.
 :::